-This section should describe and show the location, design and methods for constructing dumps for waste rock.
-The location of the dumps should be shown on a map relative to topography and other natural features of the area.
+This section should describe and show the location, design and methods for constructing dumps for waste rock and subsoil.
+The dumps' location should be shown on a map relative to topography and other natural features of the area.
 The following should be detailed and discussed:

-- An estimated tonnage and/or volume of waste rock to be produced annually. - The expected proportion and source of waste rock that is mineralised but currently uneconomical for processing. - Results of waste rock characterisation that includes the net acid producing potential of the mined waste rock (metals analysis, sulfides, pH, conductivity, Net Acid Producing Potential (NAPP), and Net Acid Generation (NAG)). - Characterisation should also address the properties of waste rock that affect their erosion potential.
-Sampling should be representative with profiles of all geological units included and based on accepted statistical procedures and be in accordance with recognised guidelines. - Details of any likely leachate quality expected under field conditions, including contaminants such as sulfate, pH, chloride, iron, major cations and anions, and any chemical species in sufficient quantity that is likely to be reactive and/or toxic. - Measures to ensure stability of the waste dumps, particularly the management of drainage. - Slope profiles that are consistent with intended land use and acceptable post-mining land management and maintenance. - Alternatives for excavated waste disposal, including in-filling of voids, off-site options and treatment of any contaminated soil.
+- An estimated tonnage and/or volume of waste rock and subsoil to be produced annually. - The expected proportion and source of waste rock that is mineralised but currently uneconomical for processing. - Results of waste rock and subsoil characterisation that includes the net acid producing potential (NAPP) of the mined waste rock (metals analysis, sulfides, pH, conductivity, NAPP and if appropriate, Net Acid Generation (NAG)). - Characterisation should also address the properties of waste rock and subsoil that affect their erosion potential.
+Sampling should be representative with profiles of all geological units included and based on accepted statistical procedures and be in accordance with recognised guidelines. - Details of any likely leachate quality expected under field conditions, including contaminants such as sulfate, pH, chloride, iron, major cations and anions, and any chemical species in sufficient quantity that is likely to be reactive and/or toxic. - Measures to ensure stability of the waste dumps, particularly managing drainage. - Slope profiles that are consistent with intended land use and acceptable post-mining land management and maintenance. - Alternatives for excavated waste disposal, including in-filling of voids, off-site options and treatment of any contaminated soil.

-3.6.3 Tailings or fine rejects
+3.6.3 Coal rejects

-This section should describe the tailings waste produced by preparation and processing and the proposed methods for its disposal.
-Describe alternative options for tailings disposal including the proposed location, site suitability and volume of any tailings storage and/or disposal site(s), including the method of construction.
+This section should describe the coal reject waste produced by preparation and/or processing plants and the proposed methods for its disposal.
+Describe alternative options for coarse and fine coal reject disposal including the proposed location, site suitability and volume of any coarse and fine coal reject storage and/or disposal site(s), including the method of construction.

-Describe the approximate quantity of tailings to be produced by the project and its processing plant annually for the life of the mine.
-Tailings characterisation information should also be presented in this section, including:
+Describe the approximate annual quantity of coal reject materials to be produced by the project and its processing plant over the life of the mine.
+Coal reject characterisation information should also be presented in this section, including:

-- physical properties of the tailings solids: - geochemical properties of the tailings solids using static testing (Net Acid Production Potential (NAPP), NAG. etc): and - chemical properties of tailings pore-water including pH, conductivity, major cations and anions, and any chemical species in sufficient quantity that is likely to be reactive and/or toxic either acutely or by chronic exposure.
+- physical and chemical properties of the coal reject solids - geochemical properties of the coal reject solids using static testing (total metals analysis, sulfides, pH, conductivity, NAPP, and if appropriate, Net Acid Generation (NAG) - chemical properties of coal reject pore-water including pH, conductivity, major cations and anions, and any chemical species in sufficient quantity that is likely to be reactive and/or toxic.

-The construction of the tailings storage facility should be described with regards to construction material and design.
-The EIS should address how the tailings storage facility complies with relevant codes for the construction of such containment systems.
+Construction of the coal reject storage facility(s) should be described with regards to building material and design.
+The EIS should address how the coal reject storage facility(s) complies with relevant codes for building such containment systems.

 Describe the strategies to monitor and manage seepage into ground and surface waters.
 The location of the storage and/or disposal site with regard to adjacent creeks and rivers should be described and illustrated with contours at a suitable interval.
-Describe the location of the tailings storage facility in relation to any water resources that are, or could be, used for stock watering or as a raw water source for potable supply.
+Describe the location of coal reject storage facility in relation to any water resources that are, or could be, used for stock watering or as a raw water source for potable supply.